andreasabel/inCode/entry/free-alternative-regexp.md

 Using the final encoding means we loose the "pattern match" method, and can only use the `runAlt` method.
 However, we can off-load to `Alternative` instances that have non-recursive `many` (like the `RE` type from *regex-applicative*) that allows us to generate an NFA parser.
+While this still has issues because Haskell allows general recursion, at least `many` in specific is no longer dependent on infinite structures.

 There's another interesting point to be made, however, regarding compatibility with NFAs.
 Even though this recursive encoding doesn't allow us to create an